nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The parameter `keep-records-for-days` should be edited, for instance if the disk fills up before cleanup occurs, or alternatively, if the default period of 7 days is too short.
 The parameter `clean-interval` (a Cron expression \[[CRON](#Ref_CRON)\]) defines how often the system checks whether cleanup should be done.
 If the default period of 12 hours is too long or short it should be edited according to your needs.

-<div id="1523-configuring-the-parameters-related-to-the-http-endpoint-of-the-operational-monitoring-daemon" class="anchor"></div>
-### 15.2.3 Configuring the Parameters related to the HTTP Endpoint of the Operational Monitoring Daemon
+#### 15.2.3 Configuring the Parameters related to the HTTP Endpoint of the Operational Monitoring Daemon

 For configuring the endpoint of the operational monitoring daemon, the following parameters are available in the `[op-monitor]` section of the configuration: